-The FY 2020 Existing Housing Limits are based on combining two data sources:
+The FY 2023 Existing Housing Limits are based on combining two data sources:

-- 1) FHA data on the purchase price of existing homes insured by FHA from July 2014 through June 2019, and - 2) Federal Housing Finance Agency (FHFA) data on purchase mortgages securitized by Fannie Mae and Freddie Mac between July 2014 through June 2019.
-GSE purchase mortgages exceeding \$725,000 (roughly the FHA high cost maximum loan limit) are excluded from the file.
+- 1) FHA data on the purchase price of existing homes insured by FHA from July 2017 through June 2022, and - 2) Federal Housing Finance Agency (FHFA) data on purchase mortgages securitized by Fannie Mae and Freddie Mac between July 2017 through June 2022.
+GSE purchase mortgages exceeding \$970,800 (the 2022 FHA high cost maximum loan limit) are excluded from the file.

 For each geographic area (metropolitan area, county within a metropolitan area, or non-metropolitan county), a median purchase price is calculated.
-The Median purchase price is based on the most recent data that aggregates to 500 or more sales in the specific geography.
-If there have been 500 or more sales in the most recent 12 months (July 2018 to June 2019), then the median for those 12 months is used.
-If fewer than 500 sales occurred over 12 months but more than 500 over the more recent 24 months, then 24 months of sales are used.
+The Median purchase price is based on the most recent data that aggregates 500 or more sales in the specific geography.
+If there have been 500 or more sales in the most recent 12 months of the data collection period (July 2021 to June 2022), then the median for those 12 months is used.
+If fewer than 500 sales occurred over 12 months but more than 500 over the most recent 24 months, then 24 months of sales are used.
 If fewer than 500 sales over 24 months, then 36 months are used if there were more than 500 sales over that period.
-If there were fewer than 500 sales over 36 months, then sales from the entire 5-year period are used, as long as there are more than 10 sales for that period.
-The result is the "Unadjusted Median Purchase Price".
+If there were fewer than 500 sales over 36 months, then sales from the entire 5-year period are used, if there are more than 10 sales for that period.
+The result is the "Unadjusted Median Purchase Price."

-The rule states that there is "a minimum limit based on 95 percent of the state-wide nonmetropolitan area median purchase price".
+The rule states that there is "a minimum limit based on 95 percent of the state-wide nonmetropolitan area median purchase price."
 There are two states and the District of Columbia that have no non-metropolitan areas.
 As such, HUD made a technical correction in 2013 to the rule that sets this minimum purchase prices as the lesser of the state non-metro or the US non-metro median.
 HUD calculates for each state its non-metropolitan median purchase price as well as the US non-metropolitan median purchase price.
 This serves as the "state floor price" for maximum purchase price limits on existing homes.